-The Chicago Architecture Center’s Neighborhood Teen Ambassador programs encourage high school students to investigate architecture through the lens of local history and culture.
+The Chicago Architecture Center’s City of Neighborhoods teen program (formerly Neighborhood Teen Ambassadors) encourages high school students to investigate architecture through the lens of local history and culture.

 ABOUT THE PROGRAM

-The Teen Ambassadors program is open to high school-aged students who attend Chicago Public Schools.
-The Chicago Architecture Center is committed to increasing access to students from populations historically under-represented in architecture, construction, and engineering and design professions, such as girls and minorities.
+The City of Neighborhoods teen program is open to high school-aged students.
+The Chicago Architecture Center is committed to increasing access to students from populations historically under-represented in architecture, construction, engineering and design professions, such as girls and minorities.